GLOSSARY @F-L-O-W

 free energy

-carry out activities in our areas of limitation, which
+others to carry out activities in our areas of limitation, which require

-productiveness.
-Sustaining continued free energy is a key
+continued free energy is a key to resilience.

 freudian-bernaisian model